 When we think of the things that we use most throughout the day, it’s possible that the little colorful squares on the screens of our phones that hold everything from games to keep us entertained, exercises to help us stay in shape, or technology with the ability to turn off the lights in our house after we’ve left are what make the top of the list.
 We use apps for just about everything these days, and if you’re anything like me, the first thing I look at before I decide to tap that download button is what users have to say about it.
 So when we recently came across a bunch of free wedding planning apps with little to no reviews, we couldn’t help but give them a try!

 Staying organized during the wedding-planning process is imperative if you also want to stay sane, which is why using an app where everything you need is stored in one place that most people keep within an arm’s reach throughout the entire day is a great idea.
 Wedding gurus such as The Knot and WeddingWire have their own apps, but just as all weddings are different, the means in which you plan them should be, too.
+While you can find so much inspiration on Instagram (including gifts for the littles), there's a while world out there.
 So we downloaded a bunch of apps and tested the good, the bad and the ugly of each one so you know what app to trust to help you plan the best day of your life!
 Here are the five that we found most noteworthy.

 Wedding – Planner Complete